tylerebowers/Schwab-API-Python/README.md

 ## Quick setup
 1. Create a new Schwab individual developer app with callback url "https://127.0.0.1" and wait until the status is "Ready for use", note that "Approved - Pending" will not work.
+2. Enable TOS (Thinkorswim) for your Schwab account, it is needed for orders and other api calls.
-2. Python version 3.11 or higher is recommended.
+3. Python version 3.11 or higher is required.
-3. `pip3 install requests websockets`
+4. `pip3 install requests websockets python-dotenv`
-4. Paste keys in modules/universe.py specifically tokens.appKey and tokens.appSecret.
+5. Paste keys in the `.env` file specifically tokens.appKey and tokens.appSecret.
-5. Start by running the main.py file.
+6. Start by running the main.py file.

 ## What can this program do?
- - Authenticate and access the api (api.initialize())
+ - Authenticate and access the api (`api.initialize()`)
- - Functions for all api functions (examples in main.py)
+ - Functions for all api functions (examples in `main.py`)
- - Auto "access token" updates (api.updateTokensAutomatic())
+ - Auto "access token" updates (`api.updateTokensAutomatic()`)
- - Stream real-time data (stream.startManual())
+ - Stream real-time data (`stream.startManual()`)
- - Automatically start/stop stream (stream.startAutomatic())
+ - Automatically start/stop stream (`stream.startAutomatic()`)
  ### TBD
- - Automatic refresh token updates. (not started)
+ - Automatic refresh token updates.
+(Waiting for Schwab implementation)
- - Customizable stream response handler (20% complete)
+ - Customizable stream response handler.
+(Waiting for Schwab implementation)

 ## Usage and Design